How to Win a Credit Card Lawsuit

 - Find out if your local court requires a memorandum or affidavit with the motion

-The Discovery phase allows each party to obtain evidence from the opposing party before going to trial.
-Discovery documents include: Interrogatories, RFA and Request for Documents.
+The discovery phase allows each party to obtain evidence from the opposing party before going to trial.
+Discovery documents include: interrogatories, requests for admissions and request for documents.
 Determine which pieces of information the creditor has that you need and create discovery requests to obtain them.
-The Creditor must have documented proof of your debt so force them to show evidence.
-This is where many cases are won by the Defendant.
+The creditor must have documented proof of your debt so force them to show evidence.
+This is where many cases are won by the defendant.

 - Answer the questions and fill out forms accordingly

-An affidavit of debt is a sworn statement from the collection agency stating that they are aware of the methods of record keeping at the original creditor concerning the debt in question.
+An affidavit of debt is a sworn statement from the collection agency stating that they are privy to the records kept by the original creditor concerning the debt in question.
 This is how they certify that the information in the complaint is true, but oftentimes the creditor’s affidavit of debt is fraudulent and you must file a motion to strike.

 - These affidavits of debt are usually fraudulent or contain false evidence

 - A motion to strike this evidence must be filed to get the evidence thrown out of court

 - If you don’t object to this affidavit the court will assume the debt is valid

 Why is it important to answer your summons?